Lite3DP/Lite3DP-Gen-2/Troubleshooting/Readme.md

 2) Next to the power button, at the bottom of the main board, works the LDO voltage regulator, which can reach 90°C/200°F in normal operation.

 3) In the menu, after selecting the micro SD card folder, you should be able to see a brief preview with the sections of the part/s to be printed.
 If not, check that the Slicer configuration is correct or that the micro SD card is in FAT32 format (and not damaged).

+4) In all types of release films, we have experimentally observed that the peel forces are higher in recently installed films, so some precautions must be taken: select lower lifting speeds and if possible print smaller sections.